Torri Huske: Early life and education

 Huske is from Arlington, Virginia.
-Her mother, Ying, is currently an IT Professional.
-Ying was an architect from Guangzhou, China before emigrating to the United States in 1991.
-Her father is Jim Huske.
-Huske's mother would take Huske to swim when she was a young girl.
-At six, she began swimming with the Arlington Aquatic Club (AAC).
-In her first two years with AAC, she wore a wetsuit for her swim practice as she was always cold in the water.

-Swimming had not been Huske's first choice sport but she came to realize that her performance increased as she committed more time to training.
-Stiles said Huske was one of their most committed members who would not shirk arduous training exercises.
+Her mother, Ying, is an IT professional who was an architect in Guangzhou, China, before immigrating to the United States in 1991.
+Her father, Jim Huske, works as an executive coach and organizational consultant.
+Torri is an only child.
+At age six, she began swimming with the Arlington Aquatic Club (AAC).
+In her first two years with AAC, she wore a wet suit for her swim practice, as she was always cold in the water.
+She was later coached by AAC's Evan Stiles who said she was one of their most committed members and that she did not shirk arduous training exercises.